 And so I know that this movie will be an amazing ray of light for many people out there.
 Whether you are open to growing in the areas of spirituality or not, is not really the point.
 All you need is an open mind and a thirst for knowing what happens when we die and later in the afterlife.

-To purchase your own copy of the film, visit The Path Series
+To learn more about the film or get your own copy of the film, visit The Path Series.